onlogic/Jetson-GPIO-Examples/README.md

 - libgpiod depends on ``` python3-dev``` , this should already been installed, but just in case we can run ```sudo apt install python3-dev```
 - Next we can install gpiod. ```pip install gpiod```.
   - Ensure this installs a version later than 2.0.2.
-  - If you see 1.5.4 being installed, you can run ```pip uninstall gpiod``` and then ```pip install gpiod==2.0.2``` .
+  - If you see 1.5.4 being installed, you can run ```pip uninstall gpiod``` and then ```pip install gpiod==2.0.2``` to check if you can install a recent version.
-  - If you encounter an error that a version of the package is not available, You should upgrade your Jetson to a newer version of Jetpack before continuing.
+  - If you encounter an error that the package is not available, You should upgrade your Jetson to a newer version of Jetpack before continuing.
 Reference our [Jetpack 6 upgrade guide](https://github.com/onlogic/Updating-to-Jetpack-6-for-Aetina-Jetson.git) for more information.

 ## Jetson GPIO Pin Basics <br/>